SwiftGen/SwiftGen/COMMUNITY.md

 We aim to keep all project discussion inside GitHub issues.
 This is to make sure valuable discussion is accessible via search.
 If you have questions about how to use the library, or how the project is running - GitHub issues are the goto tool for this project.

-For actualy contribution guidelines, you can always check our [contributing documentation](CONTRIBUTING.md).
+For actual contribution guidelines, you can always check our [contributing documentation](CONTRIBUTING.md).

 #### Our expectations on you as a contributor